Longfellow Crime Rate Trends — Oakland

 Longfellow is a North Oakland neighborhood between Stanford Avenue and the Berkeley border, organized around Longfellow Middle School and the Hoover-Foster commercial strip on San Pablo Avenue.
 Predominantly small Victorian and pre-war single-family housing.

-Three categories ran below trend in Longfellow this March — robbery, other larceny, and motor vehicle theft — and all three moved in the same direction.
-The month's shape is a narrow but consistent downward signal across property crime and violent crime alike, with no spikes or rare-event signals in the mix.
+Three categories ran below trend in Longfellow this March — robbery, other larceny, and motor vehicle theft — all moving in the same direction.
+The month has no spikes, no rare events, and no structural reversals; every signal points downward.

 Notable signals 3